Oxford University Computing Services 7-19 Banbury Road Oxford UK - OX2 6NN

 Martin's current research and teaching focus on corpus lingusitics, and developing infrastructure to support the use of language corpora and large data collections.
-He teaches a course on methodology in Hilary term, open to all members of the University, and teaches a module on 'Exploring English Usage in Language Corpora' for the new Masters course in English Language in 2012.
-He is also currently working on projects involving the application of speech technology to obtaining transcripts from Oxford podcasts, hosting language resources on the Grid and in the Cloud, federated access and identity management, and the application of linguistic techniques to tracing the history of ideas.
+He teaches a course on methodology each year, open to all members of the University, and teaches a module on 'Exploring English Usage in Language Corpora' for the new Masters course in English Language.
+He is also currently working on various projects including the visualization of the sounds and syntax of poetry, hosting language resources on the Grid and in the Cloud, federated access and identity management, and the application of linguistic techniques to tracing the history of ideas.

 Martin has worked at the Universities of Birmingham and Łódź, the Institut für Deutsche Sprache, Goldsmiths College, London, and Lancaster University.
 He studied Linguistics at Leeds University and French at Queen Mary College, London.
-The numerous research projects that he has worked on include French wordclass tagging; parallel text alignment; the BNC tag enhancement project; the Lancaster Speech, Thought and Writing Presentation project; the PELCRA Polish corpus building project; TELRI, building a resource infrastructure in central and eastern Europe, and the associated TRACTOR archive of language resources and tools; and building the BNC-Baby corpus.
+The numerous research projects that he has worked on include topics such as French wordclass tagging; parallel text alignment; the BNC tag enhancement project; the Lancaster Speech, Thought and Writing Presentation project; the PELCRA Polish corpus building project; TELRI, building a resource infrastructure in central and eastern Europe, and the associated TRACTOR archive of language resources and tools; and building the BNC-Baby corpus.